 Children sometimes express anxiety with angry or hyperactive behavior.
 This is also true for us adults!
-For many of us, angry or feeling lots of energy is less unpleasant than acknowledging that we are frightened.
-However, it can test the limits of any mother or father.
-When this happens, the most important thing is to keep your own stress reactions under control.
+For many of us, anger is less unpleasant than acknowledging that we are anxious.
+However, dealing with anxiety this way can test the limits of any mother or father.
+The most important thing is to keep your own stress reactions under control.

-If you notice it’s getting hard for you to keep your cool, you can try some of these quick solutions to regain control.
+If you notice yourself reaching the end of your tether, you can try some of these quick activities to regain control.
 Here are some activities that you can help your children with if they get “stuck” in rage or fear:

 Sit across from your child in a hallway, or with some other kind of support in your backs.